Syed-Abdullah123/React-Native-Projects/README.md

 - `@react-navigation/native`: For handling navigation between screens.
 - `@react-native-async-storage/async-storage`: For persistent storage.

+You can find the complete list of dependencies in the `package.json` file of each project.

 ## Installation

 To run these projects locally, follow these steps: